0xFireball/Extrasolar/README.md

   code running anywhere written in any language
   - Arguments and method calls can be sent over the network or another transport layer
+- Run a service that can accept method calls and handle them in-process to save resources, then send them back
+  - In terms of goals, JSON-RPC is very similar to REST